nixworks/public/news/2007/10/8/README.md

 ##### Mario R. Capecchi
 ### [ Mario R. Capecchi, Oliver Smithies, and Sir Martin J. Evans are announced as winners of the 2007 Nobel Prize in Physiology or Medicine for their discoveries of the principles for introducing specific gene modifications by the use of embryonic stem cells in mice. ](/news/2007/10/8/mario-r-capecchi-oliver-smithies-and-sir-martin-j-evans-are-announced-as-winners-of-the-2007-nobel-prize-in-physiology-or-medicine-for.md)
-_Context: embryonic stem cell, specific gene modifications, Mario R. Capecchi, Oliver Smithies, mouse, Sir Martin J. Evans, Nobel Prize in Physiology or Medicine_
+_Context: Nobel Prize in Physiology or Medicine, mouse, Mario R. Capecchi, Sir Martin J. Evans, Oliver Smithies, embryonic stem cell, specific gene modifications_

 ##### Escort
 ### [ A helicopter escorting the helicopter of President Pervez Musharraf crashes in Pakistan-administered Kashmir, killing four security officials and injuring his spokesman.date=December 2007 Forty five Pakistani soldiers and 130 pro-Taliban militants have died in two days of fierce fighting in North Waziristan, the Pakistani army says. ](/news/2007/10/8/a-helicopter-escorting-the-helicopter-of-president-pervez-musharraf-crashes-in-pakistan-administered-kashmir-killing-four-security-officia.md)
-_Context: Pervez Musharraf, president, helicopter, two days of fierce fighting, Taliban, security, escort, spokesman, Pakistan, Kashmir_
+_Context: helicopter, Pakistan, security, two days of fierce fighting, Kashmir, Taliban, Pervez Musharraf, escort, spokesman, president_

 ##### 2007 Burmese anti-government protests
 ### [ 2007 Burmese anti-government protests: Burma's junta announces that Buddhist monasteries have accepted US$8000 as well as food and medicine from its soldiers to signify the armed forces have not left the faith. ](/news/2007/10/8/2007-burmese-anti-government-protests-burma-s-junta-announces-that-buddhist-monasteries-have-accepted-us-8000-as-well-as-food-and-medicine.md)
-_Context: junta, $, Burma, Buddhist monk, 2007 Burmese anti-government protests_
+_Context: 2007 Burmese anti-government protests, Burma, junta, $, Buddhist monk_

 ## [Previous Day...](/news/2007/10/7/index.md)